Skip to main content

 Rule Execution Control

-Billing & Infrastructure
+Billing and Infrastructure

 Usage exceeding the plan’s base allocation for API executions or simulations.
 Overage is billed at a per-unit rate defined by the plan.
-Some plans block requests instead of allowing overage.

 Requests rejected because the tenant exceeded the plan’s maximum TPS (transactions per second).
 Throttled requests return HTTP 429 Too Many Requests.